-Course Cancellation
+Full Course Cancellation

 The Academic/Satellite Director will make the final decision for class cancellation at least three days prior to the last day of student registration.
-The VP for Instruction may cancel courses when deemed appropriate.
+The VP of Academics may cancel courses when deemed appropriate.

 Course Enrollment Requirements